-Council Meeting at its meeting on 26 October 2021 resolved that the matter be deferred to the meeting to be held on 02 November 2021.
+Council Meeting at its meeting on 26 October 2021 resolved that the matter be

-- 1. Expedite the expression of interest process for grants for live performers at outdoor dining locations; and - 2.
-Require that performers must be residents of the Inner West Local Government Area to be eligible to participate in the program, to ensure that the benefit of the program is gained by local artists.
+1. Expedite the expression of interest process for grants for live performers at outdoor dining locations; and

+2. Require that performers must be residents of the Inner West Local Government Area to be eligible to participate in the program, to ensure that the benefit of the program is gained by local artists.